BACK TO INDEX

 This paper describes a novel approach for characterization of chemosensitivity and prediction of clinical response in multiple myeloma.
 It relies upon a patient-specific computational model of clinical response, parameterized by a high-throughput ex vivo assay that quantifies sensitivity of primary MM cells to 31 agents or combinations, in a reconstruction of the tumor microenvironment.
 The mathematical model, which inherently accounts for intra-tumoral heterogeneity of drug sensitivity, combined with drug- and regimen-specific pharmacokinetics, produces patient-specific predictions of clinical response 5 days post-biopsy.

 6. E.D.
 Sontag.
 A technique for determining the signs of sensitivities of steady states in chemical reaction networks.
 IET Systems Biology, 8:251-267, 2014.
 Note: Code is here: https://github.com/sontaglab/CRNSeSi.
-[PDF] Keyword(s): sensitivity, retroactivity, biomolecular networks, systems biology, stoichiometry, biochemical networks, systems biology.
+[PDF] Keyword(s): sensitivity, retroactivity, biomolecular networks, systems biology, stoichiometry, reaction networks, systems biology.

 Abstract: